|

 (Nepali Shrimp Curried with Lapsi)

-(Nepali Crispy Smoked Fish Sautéed with Chilies)
+Sukuti (Nepali Crispy Smoked Fish

-Fish Poleko (Nepali Spicy Fish Grilled in Banana Leaf)
+Spicy Fish Grilled in Banana Leaf)

-Fish Tareko (Spicy Deep Fried Fish, Nepali Style)
+Deep Fried Fish, Nepali Style)

 Fish Chili Bhutuwa (Fish Stir-Fried in Chilies)